 That means that, with a few well-written Nix expressions, one can easily configure a system into a known state – and the packages that are created this way are guaranteed to run exactly the same way on any system of the same architecture.

-As a fork of CppNix, Lix is designed to be fully compatible with the original CppNix implementation – but also designed to allow evolution of the language and tooling, so its developers can improve usability and ergonomics without sacrificing correctness.
+As a fork of CppNix (last shared release: 2.18), Lix is designed to be fully compatible with the original CppNix implementation – but also designed to allow evolution of the language and tooling, so its developers can improve usability and ergonomics without sacrificing correctness.

 Why use Nix?